patchew-project/qemu/docs/qapi/index.rst

       :arg int64 zzxyz: And this is another argument belonging to that same branch.

    :feat hallucination: This command is a figment of your imagination.
+   :feat deprecated: Although this command is fake, you should know that
+      it's also deprecated.
+That's great news!
+Maybe it will go away and stop haunting you someday.
    :error CommandNotFound: When you try to use this command, because it
       isn't real.
    :error GenericError: If the system decides it doesn't like the